 Once users understand the benefits of a VPN, they generally want to connect multiple devices to it simultaneously.
 But almost all VPN services have a cap on the amount of devices (PCs, phones or tablets) you can connect, which in some cases is dependent on the exact plan (tier) you subscribe to.

-For example, VyprVPN offers a lower tier that has unlimited data, but limits the user to three simultaneously connected devices.
-There is also a higher, more expensive tier from the same provider that allows for up to five devices.
-Some VPNs will allow an unlimited number of devices – for example Windscribe’s paid plan – but this is the exception rather than the rule.
+For example, Trust.Zone (opens in new tab) offers a lower tier that has unlimited data, but limits the user to three simultaneously connected devices.
+Most VPNs allow up to five connections, but a few – for example Windscribe’s paid plan – have no set limits at all.